zammad/zammad-admin-documentation/channels-email/settings.rst

 Below you can find the currently available Email related settings.
 Most of these settings have default values which can be found in this list as well.

-..
-Note:: Some E-Mail related settings are ticket based settings, which is why they can be found in the :doc:`/misc-composer`.
+.. note:: Some E-Mail related settings are ticket based settings, which is why they can be found in the :doc:`/misc-composer`.

 List of Settings
 ----------------